okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-your-web-app/configure-packages/netcore/addconfigpkg.md

+All of our .NET SDKs are hosted on [NuGet](https://www.nuget.org/).
+These instructions show you how to install all the dependencies you need to configure your web application to use the Okta middleware.

-You need to install the following dependencies in your project:
+Install the following dependencies in your project:

 * [Microsoft.AspNetCore.Authentication.Cookies](https://www.nuget.org/packages/Microsoft.AspNetCore.Authentication.Cookies/) 2.2.0 or higher
 * [Okta.AspNetCore](https://www.nuget.org/packages/Okta.AspNetCore) 1.1.0 or higher